Kraken 50 |

 I have sailed in heavy, middleweight and light sailboats, and I can live well with all types of movement, but I know there are people that prefer one type, while others prefer other, even in regards to avoiding getting seasick.
 So, especially if you are prone to getting seasick, be sure to know your preferences before choosing a heavy, medium, or light cruiser.

-to the galley or Sallon, the crew will always be in visual contact.
+From the swimming platform to the cockpit or from the cockpit to the galley or Sallon, the crew will always be in visual contact. |

 And it is not so much a question of stability, but a question of comfort.
 So, if you plan to sail a lot upwind out of season in high latitudes, better get a heavy boat, even if you pay that choice in sail performance.